Welcome to Sports & Societies at Fitz!

 For Varsity Ski – find the College Rep at the start of the Michaelmas Term.

 The Varsity Ski Trip is the annual Cambridge and Oxford University ski trip and is the largest and oldest trip of its kind in the world.
 This coming March from 19th-27th over 3000 students will travel from Cambridge and Oxford to Tignes.
 Every year Fitzwilliam has a great turnout of numbers to the trip with students of every year attending.
 On the trip aside from skiing there is yoga, après, mountain meal, bar crawls, bingo, opening and final night parties and of course the Varsity Races.
 Over this term there will be some promotional events to get to know others attending the trip.
-These will be covid friendly socials.

 Please also join the college Facebook group here to stay up to date with any new information or promotions.